PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ## Create Network Meraki Auth User

-**Create a user configured with Meraki Authentication for a network (currently supports 802.1X, splash guest, and client VPN users, and currently, organizations have a 50,000 user cap)**
+**Authorize a user configured with Meraki Authentication for a network (currently supports 802.1X, splash guest, and client VPN users, and currently, organizations have a 50,000 user cap)**

 https://developer.cisco.com/meraki/api-v1/#!create-network-meraki-auth-user